 At that meeting Interim City Manager Brant Gary enumerated about $30 million dollars possibly available to the City.
 Current unappropriated bond funds total $11 million; an anticipated $4.7 million from the American Rescue Plan Act; $15 million from Harris County.
 Find a link to that meeting here.
 Find the PowerPoint presentation here.
 Note: As of 12-3-2021 Brant Gary is no longer employed by the City of Bellaire.

 Find links to draft reports below.
 The following is an excerpt from Page 1 of the Report.
 The consensus seems to favor Concept 3, at $335 million, as the most attainable.
-Find the 2021 report from AARK Engineering and Costello Engineering here.
+The 2021 report from AARK Engineering and Costello Engineering is no longer available.

 Three Concepts were developed which included improvements to reach the goals of the study.
 To evaluate each concept, the reduction in flooding was determined by simulating that Concept in the hydraulic models.